bozsahin/cogs517-philosophy-of-cogsci/README.md

 CATALOG DESCRIPTION: Mind-body problem.
 Materialist theories of mind and cognition.
 Arguments against materialism.
 Consciousness.
 Intentionality.
 Free will.
 Mental causation.
 Perception.
 Modularity and Creativity in cognition.
 Computationalism.
 Language of Thought Hypothesis.
 Computational Theories of Mind.
 What is Cognitive Science About?

-LECTURER: Cem Bozsahin (Fall 2020) Office hours: (asynch: just send me email if it is a personal problem, write to group if not).
+LECTURER: Cem Bozsahin (Fall 2020) Office hours: TBA

-TA: Giray Songul.
+TA: Firat Oter

-LECTURES: Thursdays 14.40-17.30 (this is our synch hour).
-Online in Fall 2020.
+LECTURES: Thursdays 11.40-14.30.
+THIS IS SYNCH POINT FOR YOU TO FINISH WATCHING THE WEEK'S VIDEO.

 BACKGROUND REQUIREMENTS: Basic understanding of cognitive science at the level of COGS501 and COGS502.
 Or some backgorund in philosophy or AI.